IgnacioGarrido/Gavl/README.md

 	git clone https://github.com/IgnacioGarrido/GA_chromosomeWithVariableLength.git
 ```

-  2. Import the GA_vl function from the file GA_main.py.
-Note that this is the main and only function needed to execute the genetic algorithm.
-All the hyperparameters should be passed to this function.
+  2. Import the Gavl class from the file Gavl.py.
+Note that this is the main and only class needed to execute the genetic algorithm.
+All the hyperparameters should be passed to an object of this class.
 ```python
 	from path.Gavl import Gavl
 ```